hliu23/heroku-buildpack-racket/README.md

 - set buildpack
 - set config var RACKET_VERSION to something that is not "current" or "head"
 - put application in app/ folder
-- link directly in Procfile
+- link directly in Procfile and update bin/detect if needed